jamie2210/CI_MS4_PP/README.md

 _ _ _

 - Admin can delete products using the delete button
-- the button calls a model which confirms whether the user wants to delte the product.
+- The button calls a modal which confirms whether the user wants to delte the product.
 - Toast message confirms the product is deleted once actioned and urser returned to the All Products page
 - User Stories covered: 27